 Policies may be issued to non-residents by registered South African insurance companies or through local intermediaries either in Rand or in any foreign currency.
-This arrangement also applies to emigrants in respect of new policies issued after the date of emigration.
 Funds due to non-residents by registered South African insurance companies in settlement of claims and in respect of surrenders and loans granted may be transferred abroad.
 Foreign currency premiums received in this regard must be converted to Rand.